How can I donate?

 What initial training would I need to work with Wycliffe?

 Our aim is always to provide the right level of training and orientation for the role you will be taking.
 For some roles, all you need is your existing skills and some basic cross-cultural training.
-Others require specialist courses offered at the Centre for Linguistics, Translation and Literacy.
+Others require specialist courses offered at the School of Language and Scripture.

 Are there short-term opportunities?